 Live Observation Bee-Aquarium

-Our live bee exhibit is currently under construction by a local Eagle Scout with the guidance of Encinitas Bee Company!
-Come see the inner workings of a bee hive through our outdoor exhibit and watch the bees busily working.
+Our live bee exhibit is currently under construction by a local Eagle Scout with the guidance of Encinitas Bee Company.
+You will be either to see the inner workings of a bee hive through our outdoor exhibit and watch the bees busily working.
 Honey created by the bees of Encinitas Bee Company is available at our gift shop.

 Succulent Living Walls